pooja4511patil/customer_data_analysis/README.md

 10. How is the distribution of the payment method?

 -Dashboard Interaction <a href="https://github.com/pooja4511patil/customer_data_analysis/blob/main/customer%20data%20analysis%20dashboard.PNG">View Dashboard</a>
+## Process
+•	Verify data for any missing values and anomalies, and sort out the same.
+•	Made sure data is consistent and clean with respect to data type, data format and values used.
+•	Created charts according to the questions asked.
+•	Merge all charts into one dashboard and apply slicer to make dynamic.

 ## Expected Insights
 -Shopping Distribution by Gender: